SigmaEval/SigmaEval/README.md

 Tired of shipping Gen AI features based on gut feelings and vibes?

-**SigmaEval** is a Python framework for the **statistical** evaluation of Gen AI apps, agents, and bots that helps you move from "it seems to work" to making **statistically** rigorous statements about your AI's quality.
+**SigmaEval** is a Python framework for the **statistical**, **end-to-end** evaluation of Gen AI apps, agents, and bots that helps you move from "it seems to work" to making rigorous, data-driven statements about your AI's quality.
 It allows you to set and enforce objective quality bars by making statements like:

 > _"We are confident that at least 90% of user issues coming into our customer support chatbot will be resolved with a quality score of 8/10 or higher."_